sandhya77/golangUT/README.md

 INSTALLATION AND GETTING STARTED:

-TheRe are some of the steps to start with the development and running of go in one's laptop.
+There are some steps to start with go in one's laptop.
 It requires LINUX OS (ubuntu16.04).
-In addition the laptop has virtualbox(5.0) and vagrant(1.9.3) to be installed.
+In addition the laptop requires virtualbox(5.0) and vagrant(1.9.3) to be installed.

 - git clone https://github.com/sandhya77/golangUT.git
 - cd to above cloned folder i.e golangUT